 Health and Medical Care

-The City provides medical coverage for its employees through Blue Cross Blue Shield of North Carolina.
-Coverage for dependents is paid by the employee.
+The City provides medical coverage for its employees through Blue Cross Blue Shield of North Carolina at a minimum cost.

 Retirement and 401k